isc-projects/kea/doc/sphinx/arm/config-backend.rst

 structures are replaced entirely.
 For example, if client classes are defined in the CB database, the DHCP server disregards any client classes defined in the JSON file.

-Incompatible Software
-^^^^^^^^^^^^^^^^^^^^^

-Use of the :ischooklib:`libdhcp_subnet_cmds.so` hook with the CB is contraindicated.
-The API commands starting with ``subnet`` all modify the in-memory configuration of Kea.
-The only way to save that config would be to write out a JSON config file.
-That would conflict with any subnets defined by the CB.
-Use :ischooklib:`libdhcp_cb_cmds.so` to manage the subnets information in the database instead.

-The Stork management suite does not currently support the CB.
-Stork operates by direct configuration modification, with accompanying ``config-write`` of the JSON config file.
-That would create duplicate definitions vs the CB.
-Support for the CB is planned for a future release of Stork.

-In certain carefully-controlled scenarios, it may be possible to use these tools with the CB.
-Namely, if they are used in strictly "read-only" fashion, to retrieve Kea information, but never to modify it.
-However, no protection against accidental modification is provided, so this is not recommended.

 Custom Options
 ^^^^^^^^^^^^^^